-The Board of Directors organizes an annual appraisal of its operation and of its Committees'.
-It is a self-appraisal analyzed by an outside consultant and completed every three year by a more in-depth appraisal which includes individual interviews of each director with the outside consultant.
-The last full appraisal was performed in 2011.

-In 2014, and the appraisal was completed by individual interviews of the Chairman of the Board, the Chief Executive Officer and the Chairman of each committee with the outside consultant.
+The Board of Directors organizes an annual evaluation of its activities and of its Committees.
+It is a self-evaluation analyzed by an outside consultant and completed every three year by a more indepth evaluation which includes individual interviews of each director with the outside consultant.
+The last full evaluation was performed in 2011.
+In 2013, a self-evaluation was performed and completed by individual interviews of the Chairman of the Board, the Chief Executive Officer and the Chairman of each committee with the outside consultant.
+The Directors have favorably assessed the way the Board meetings have been organized in 2013 and underlined their satisfaction as to the contribution of each Director and Board committee to the Board work.